What’s New in 2026

 Other exceptions to the minimum wage include:

-• Employers in the first 90 days of employment (employers can pay them $6.35/hour).
+- Employers in the first 90 days of employment (employers can pay them $6.35 per hour).

-The tipped minimum wage in Iowa is $4.35/hour.
-Employers can pay employees this as long as their wages plus tips add up to $7.25/hour.
+The tipped minimum wage in Iowa is $4.35 per hour.
+Employers can pay employees this as long as their wages plus tips add up to $7.25 per hour.

-The tipped minimum wage applies only to workers who earn at least $30/month in tips.
+The tipped minimum wage applies only to workers who earn at least $30 in tips per month.

-Iowa doesn’t have its own overtime law.
-Instead, the federal Fair Labor Standards Act (FLSA) applies, requiring employers to pay non-exempt employees 1.5 times their regular pay rate for any hours worked over 40 per week
+Iowa doesn’t govern overtime hours and payment, so the federal Fair Labor Standards Act (FLSA) applies.
+Under the FLSA, employers must pay nonexempt employees 1.5 times their regular pay rate for any hours worked over 40 per week.

 Employees who are exempt from FLSA overtime rules include: